Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Introduction

 As described here, this approach does not quite work yet.
-Two additional types of charging concepts have to be combined with this first idea: One involves not splitting the \LQD profit completely evenly and instead slightly favoring queues with relatively few potential extra packets and the other involves matching some of the potential extra packets of \OPT to extra packets that \LQD transmits.
-Another difficulty is that the lengths of two queues, from which packets are rejected or evicted in the same time step, may differ by one packet.
+Two additional types of charging concepts have to be combined with this first idea: One involves not splitting the \LQD profit completely evenly and instead slightly favoring queues with relatively few potential extra packets, and the other involves matching some of the potential extra packets of \OPT to extra packets that \LQD transmits.
+Another difficulty is that the lengths of two queues from which packets are evicted in the same time step may differ by one packet.
 This makes our proof more intricate.
 To deal with this, we introduce a potential function that will amortize the \LQD profit in a suitable way.
 Then, the main challenge is to obtain useful lower bounds on the profit assigned to each queue, for which we introduce a novel scheme that relates the buffers of \LQD and of \OPT.

-\paragraph{Related work.} We refer the reader to the survey by Goldwasser~\cite{Goldwasser10} for an overview of online algorithms for buffer management problems.
-Additionally, the survey of Nikolenko and Kogan~\cite{NikolenkoK16} incorporates some more recent work to several of the problems described in~\cite{Goldwasser10}.
+\paragraph*{Further related work} We refer the reader to the survey by Goldwasser~\cite{Goldwasser10} for an overview of online algorithms for buffer management problems.
+Additionally, the survey of Nikolenko and Kogan~\cite{NikolenkoK16} incorporates some more recent work.
 In the following, we discuss some of the results related to online buffer management for switches.
 In general, buffer management algorithms can be partitioned into \emph{preemptive} ones, i.e., algorithms that allow for the eviction of already accepted packets from the buffer (eviction is also referred to as preemption), and \emph{non-preemptive} ones that never evict a packet after it has been accepted.

 Kesselman and Mansour~\cite{KesselmanM04} study buffer management in shared-memory switches in the non-preemptive setting in which a packet has to be transmitted once it is stored in the buffer and can no longer be evicted.
 They introduce the Harmonic online algorithm, which tries to maintain the length of the $i^{th}$ longest queue as roughly proportional to a $1/i$ fraction of the memory.
 They show that this algorithm is $(\ln(N)+2)$-competitive and give a general lower bound of $\Omega(\log N/\log \log N)$ for the performance of any deterministic non-preemptive online algorithm.
 Considering the non-constant lower bound that they establish, it follows that preemption provides a significant advantage.